Determining the Best Wetsuit for You

-- Chest Zip: Zips horizontally crosses the upper chest, providing more flexibility on the back of the suit.
+- Chest Zip: Also known as a front zip, zips horizontally across the upper chest, providing more flexibility on the back of the suit.
 This kind of zipper keeps water flushing through the suit while swimming or surfing.

-- Zipper Free: Wetsuit is made of neoprene with flexible liners utilizing Velcro™ closures, keeping the cold water out and flexibility in.
+- Zipper Free: Wetsuit is made of neoprene with flexible liners utilizing Velcro™ closures, keeping the cold water out while remaining flexible.

 Wetsuit Styles and Accessories

 Now that you know what to look for when choosing your wetsuit, you are ready to pick the right one for you.
 However, there are many types out there.
-Choose the one that suits your needs!
+Here is a list of different style wetsuits for various activities.

-- Full Suit: One-piece suit that stretches from the top of your neck to your ankles.
+- Full Suit: A full wetsuit is a one-piece suit that stretches from the top of your neck to your ankles.
 Also called a full-length suit.
 View: Men's Full Suits, Women's Full Suits

 - Dry Suit: Used for extremely cold water conditions.
-Dry suits are designed to keep as much waterb out as possible by using rubber seals around the neck, wrists and ankles.
+Drysuits are designed to keep as much water out as possible by using rubber seals around the neck, wrists, and ankles.
 Some also use Velcro™-style straps around the wrists and ankles to provide an extra measure of sealing.

 - Farmer John / Long John / Short John (Jane): One-piece suit which combines a vest top and either short or long legs.
 View: Men's Long Johns, Women's Long Johns

-- Rashguard: Not a suit itself, but can be layered under a wetsuit for extra warmth and to protect against chafing.
-Rashguards and looser fitting surf shirts block UV rays while under the sun.
+- Rashguard: Not a wetsuit itself, but can be layered under a wetsuit just like a swimsuit for extra warmth and to protect against chafing.
+Rashguards and looser-fitting surf shirts block UV rays while under the sun.
 View: Men's Rashguards, Women's Rashguards

-- Hood: Used to keep your head warm and keep the wind out when in cold temperatures.
+- Hood: Used to keep your head warm and keep the wind chill and cold air temperatures out.
 Some wetsuits come with the hood attached or you can purchase the hood separately.
 View: Men's Hoods, Women's Hoods

-- Gloves: Keeps your fingers and hands warm in cold water.
+- Gloves: Keep your fingers and hands warm in cold water.
 They come in different thickness levels and styles depending on your environment.
 View: Men's Gloves, Women's Gloves

 - Booties: Foot coverings to protect your feet in cold waters.
 They have two varieties: round-toe and split-toe.
 The split-toe, or two-toe, has a compartment for your big toe and another space for the rest of your toes.
 This adds more stability in the water, keeping your feet warm in colder climates and offered in different thickness levels.
 View: Men's Booties, Women's Booties